protocol/launchpad/docs/ipld/content-addressing-and-cids.md

 The full list of bases and their mappings can be found in the Multibase registry at https://github.com/multiformats/multibase

-Base32 is the most commonly used base encoding for version 1 CIDs, hence the `b` at the begininning.
+Base32 is the most commonly used base encoding for version 1 CIDs, hence the `b` at the beginning.
 This character says that all the following characters can be passed through a base32 decoder to retrieve the raw bytes.

-Fun fact: while not the most compact string representation, base32 is the preferred base encoding for CIDv1 because it only uses lower-case ASCII characters so is safe to use in DNS entries.
+Fun fact: while not the most compact string representation, base32 is the preferred base encoding for CIDv1 because it only uses lower-case ASCII characters so is safe to use in DNS entries (URLs).

 ### Interpreting a CID

-A CID is the concatenation of `<multibase>(<cid-version><multicodec><multihash>)` - that is, when represented as a string, the Multibase character is prefixed but when represented as bytes we don't need Multibase so it's simply `<cid-version><multicodec><multihash>`.
+A CID is the concatenation of the multiformats `<multibase>(<cid-version><multicodec><multihash>)`.
+When represented as a string, the Multibase character is prefixed, but when represented as bytes we don't need Multibase so it's simply `<cid-version><multicodec><multihash>`.

 **CIDv0 is a special case** because it predates the Multiformats specifications.
 It's simply the Multihash of the content and as a string is represented using the Bitcoin variant of base58 (there is also a Flickr variant!).
 CIDv0 exclusively use the SHA2-256 hash function, and because the digest length is 256 bits (32 bytes), we end up with the Multibase prefix being represented as `Qm` in string form.